St. George Tucker: Notable descendants

 Tucker became the first of many generations of legal scholars and politicians who would have a notable impact on Virginia.

-Tucker's youngest step-son, John Randolph of Roanoke (1773–1833), served as House majority leader and Chairman of the House Ways and Means Committee, as well a United States senator representing Virginia, and later America's ambassador to Russia.
+Tucker's youngest step-son, John Randolph of Roanoke (1773–1833), served as House majority leader and Chairman of the House Ways and Means Committee, as well as a United States senator representing Virginia, and later America's ambassador to Russia.

 Tucker's son Henry St. George Tucker Sr. (1780–1848) served in both the state legislature and the United States House of Representatives, as well as President of the Virginia Supreme Court of Appeals, and later declined an appointment by Andrew Jackson to become United States Attorney General.

 Tucker's second son, Nathaniel Beverley Tucker (1784–1851) was a professor of law at William & Mary and published works on political economy as well as literature.

 His grandson, John Randolph Tucker (1823–1897), served as Virginia's attorney general, as well as United States Representative and Dean of Washington and Lee University School of Law.

 His grandson, Nathaniel Beverley Tucker (1820–1890), was a newspaper editor in Washington, D.C. before the Civil War, United States counsel at Liverpool, England, and later the Confederate States' "economic agent abroad."

 His great-grandson, Henry St. George Tucker III (1853–1932), served in United States House of Representatives, as Dean of Washington and Lee University School of Law and later of the George Washington University Law School.